2011 AACTA Television Awards

 The categories for television, at the Inaugural Australian Academy of Cinema and Television Arts Awards, known commonly as the AACTA Awards, were presented by the Australian Academy of Cinema and Television Arts (AACTA).
 The awards were presented with the film awards on two separate events: the AACTA Awards Luncheon, on 15 January 2012, at the Westin Hotel, and the AACTA Awards Ceremony, on 31 January 2012, at the Sydney Opera House.
-Public voted awards were also be presented for Best Television Series, Best Actor and Best Actress.
+Public voted awards were also presented for Best Television Series, Best Actor and Best Actress.

 Nominees

 Winners will be listed first and highlighted in boldface.